staloosh/personal-project/README.md

 ## Step 6 - Write a terraform module to deploy IAM resources to AWS
 First things first, I opted to use **Terraform Cloud** as a remote backed, as it is very similar to a self hosted **Terraform Enterprise** instance.
 Terraform Cloud provides GUI runs, vizualization of workspaces, states and also allows defining sensitive variables (i.e. AWS secret keys).
 The terraform module was defined under terraform/modules/iam based on the standard module structure documented [here](https://www.terraform.io/language/modules/develop/structure).
 I also implemented some other best practices such as defining providers into providers.tf and versions in versions.tf.

+The AWS credentials were set in Terraform Cloud as sensitive variables.

 The module creates the following resource:
 - AWS IAM ROLE - with no permissions